Design Leadership

 Onboarding and Setting Up for Success

 I invest heavily in onboarding.
 New designers get a clear 30-60-90 day plan, regular check-ins, and explicit context about how the team works, what success looks like, and where they can make the biggest impact.
-I pair them with mentors and create opportunities for early wins.

 Creating Psychological Safety

 Teams perform best when people feel safe to take risks, admit mistakes, and ask questions.
-I model vulnerability, celebrate learning from failures, and ensure everyone's voice is heard—regardless of seniority.
+I model vulnerability, celebrate learning from failures, and ensure everyone's voice is heard — regardless of seniority.
 In design reviews, I focus on understanding intent before offering critique.

 Driving Organizational Design Maturity

-As a design leader, I don't just manage my team—I work to elevate design's impact across the organization.
+As a design leader, I don't just manage my team — I work to elevate design's impact across the organization.

 Establishing Design Systems and Processes